Google Ads-delivered malware drains NFT influencer’s entire crypto wallet

 A Jan.
 12 report from cybersecurity firm Cyble warned of an information-stealing malware called “Rhadamanthys Stealer” spreading through Google Ads on “highly convincing phishing webpage[s].”

-In October 2022, Binance CEO Changpeng “CZ” Zhao warned Google results were promoting crypto phishing and scamming websites in search results.
+In October, Binance CEO Changpeng “CZ” Zhao warned that Google search results were promoting crypto phishing and scamming websites.

 Cointelegraph contacted Google for comment but did not receive a response.
 In its help center, however, Google said it “actively works with trusted advertisers and partners to help prevent malware in ads.”